mousepawmedia/standards/README.md

 -------------
 These standards are written and maintained by the MousePaw Media Standards Board.
-Feedback is welcome via email (developers@mousepawgames.com).
+Feedback is welcome via email (developers@mousepawmedia.com).

-You can also frequently find us in the #mousepawgames channel on Freenode.
+You can also frequently find us in the #mousepawmedia channel on Freenode.

 Pull requests to this repository are not accepted.
 If